Dust Hazards in Construction Safety Talk

 There are many different hazards on any single construction site.
 Dust can be one of them.
 Dust can cause a variety of issues from health concerns to physical hazards for workers who are exposed to it.
-It is important to understand the issues dust cause can and what steps that should be taken to prevent it onsite.
+It is important to understand the issues dust causes and what steps that should be taken to prevent its related hazards onsite.

 Dust Health Hazards

-Outside of health concerns that dust can create there are also other hazards it is responsible for.
+Outside of the health concerns that dust can create, there are also other hazards it is responsible for.
 A few of these hazards include:

 - Injuries to the eyes.

-- Dust can serve as a distraction from a work task creating more risk for injury or property damage.
+- It can serve as a distraction from a work task creating more risk for injury or property damage.